 The dollhouse pictured above is from Melissa and Doug.
 I like this dollhouse because it folds up and takes up very little space when not in use.
 You can place the dollhouse on a shelf in your dramatic play or block center for easy access.

 There are so many educational benefits of playing with a dollhouse!
 Here’s a brief list of just some of the benefits young children experience from playing with a dollhouse.

 - Taking Turns

 Another benefit of this center is that it is open-ended so your little learners can feel free to talk and explore without the fear of being right or wrong.

 By manipulating dolls and using different voices to represent various family members, your students are imitating real world experiences and practicing oral language in fun, and meaningful ways.

-It is also important to have dolls in the dollhouse that reflect different ethnicities and ages.
+It’s also important to provide your students with dolls that reflect different ethnicities and ages.

 Above, I used a small No, David! plastic character (purchased from Scholastic) and a small football eraser.
 Kids love to retell the story of No, David! using the character and inexpensive erasers as props.

-Adding cars is another way to provide meaningful experiences in your dollhouse center that motivate children to talk and interact with their peers.
+Cars can also help provide meaningful experiences that motivate children to talk and interact with their peers.